 Actually, the task manager in Windows 10 is not something new.
+And there are different ways or task manager shortcuts in Windows 10 that will allow you to open it.
 This is one of the simple yet powerful built-in system monitoring tools that have been in almost all Windows versions.
-The task manager just gets better (if not the same) on each Windows operating system iterations.
+The task manager just gets better (if not the same) on each Windows operating system iteration.

 The task manager in Windows 10, or any other Windows version, is popularly used to force close an app.
 The tool can be helpful when you need to terminate an application that is no longer responding.

 What Benefits Does A Task Manager in Windows Gives You?

 As we’ve said, the task manager is a system monitoring tool that can offer more than just letting you close an app.
 Here are some of the benefits of knowing the task manager’s shortcuts.

 - Enables users to force close any application or process that is no longer responding.